iamanigeeit/DDW2023/projects/background/web.md

 This "entity" is called a **web server**.
 Just like a regular restaurant _server_, the web server's job is to **give** (serve) relevant files when **requested**.

 A web server is an application (just like any regular application in your computer such as your Elden Ring, Telegram, Web Browser, VSCode, etc) and it _typically_ does not have a graphical user interface.
 It has **one main job**, to reply to website-related requests directed to it.
-The "internet" is just a generic name of various **infrastructures** to make it possible for your computer to **communicate** (send "packets" of data) with other computers (servers) around the world so that you can load your Netflix series and play Valorant.
+The "internet" is just a generic name of various **infrastructure** to make it possible for your computer to **communicate** (send "packets" of data) with other computers (servers) around the world so that you can load your Netflix series and play Valorant.

 > You can think of the Internet as a bunch of _roads_ (medium) made for these "packets" of data to "travel".